eva-c-l/SMeTD/README.md

 Program for SMeTD temperature sensors

-  This is a program to read six temperature sensors based on the MCP98078 microchip.
+  This is a (Arduino) program to read six temperature sensors based on the MCP98078 microchip.
 It has been designed for Eva Loerke, a student at The James Hutton Institute, and will be used to measure the temperature of water at depths of: Surface, 5cm below surface and then further depths of 10cm, 20cm,